rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/1 - Ingest/readme.md

 You are the leader of a group of climate scientists who are concerned about the dwindling polar-bear population in the Arctic.
 As such, your team has placed hundreds of motion-activated cameras at strategic locations throughout the region.
 Rather than manually examine each photograph to determine whether it contains a polar bear, you have been challenged to devise an automated system that processes data from these cameras in real time and displays an alert on a map when a polar bear is photographed.
 You need a solution that incorporates real-time stream processing to analyze raw data for potential sightings, and one that incorporates artificial intelligence (AI) and machine learning to determine with a high degree of accuracy whether a photo contains a polar bear.
 And you need it fast, because climate change won't wait.

 In a series of four hands-on labs, you will build such a system using [Microsoft Azure](https://azure.microsoft.com/) and [Microsoft Cognitive Services](https://azure.microsoft.com/services/cognitive-services/).
-Specifically, you will use an [Azure Iot hub](https://azure.microsoft.com/services/iot-hub/) to ingest streaming data from simulated cameras, [Azure Storage](https://azure.microsoft.com/services/storage/?v=16.50) to store photographs, [Azure Stream Analytics](https://azure.microsoft.com/services/stream-analytics/) to process real-time data streams, [Azure Functions](https://azure.microsoft.com/services/functions/) to process output from Stream Analytics, Microsoft's [Custom Vision Service](https://azure.microsoft.com/services/cognitive-services/custom-vision-service/) to analyze photographs for polar pears, [Microsoft Power BI](https://powerbi.microsoft.com/) to build a real-time dashboard for visualizing results, and [Azure SQL Database](https://azure.microsoft.com/services/sql-database/) as a data source for Power BI.
+Specifically, you will use an [Azure Iot hub](https://azure.microsoft.com/services/iot-hub/) to ingest streaming data from simulated cameras, [Azure Storage](https://azure.microsoft.com/services/storage/?v=16.50) to store photographs, [Azure Stream Analytics](https://azure.microsoft.com/services/stream-analytics/) to process real-time data streams, [Azure Functions](https://azure.microsoft.com/services/functions/) to process output from Stream Analytics, Microsoft's [Custom Vision Service](https://azure.microsoft.com/services/cognitive-services/custom-vision-service/) to analyze photographs for polar pears, [Microsoft Power BI](https://powerbi.microsoft.com/) to build a dashboard for visualizing results, and [Azure SQL Database](https://azure.microsoft.com/services/sql-database/) as a data source for Power BI.

 In this lab, you will create a storage account and an IoT hub and write a [Node.js](https://nodejs.org/) app that connects them to a simulated camera array.
 Then you will test one of the virtual cameras by having it upload a photograph to blob storage and transmit an event containing the blob URL and other information to the IoT hub.